 For those seeking a short-term volunteer opportunity to fulfill a community service, non-educational requirement, we require a minimum of two weeks prior notice.

 Our Youth Volunteer Program is designed to give thirteen to seventeen year old students the opportunity to gain knowledge and skill in a hands-on work environment, and have fun doing it!
 Youth volunteers assist with camp (see CIT Program below) and preschool programs, teach visitors about the animals in our tanks, and more.

 Our Counselor-in-Training (CIT) program is a unique volunteer opportunity for Seacoast Science Center member* teens to acquire leadership and informal teaching skills while learning about the marine environment in a camp setting.
 CIT’s assist our camp counselors to provide a safe, fun, and meaningful educational experience for our campers.
 Prospective CIT’s are interviewed to ensure that the program is a good fit and they are required to participate in training.

 Biology and Environmental Volunteer Opportunities for School Credit

 For those seeking a biology or environmental volunteer opportunity to fulfill hours for school credit, please plan ahead.
 You must attend one of our monthly New Volunteer Classes before you will be allowed to begin volunteering.

-All adults interested in volunteering are required to complete an Adult Volunteer Application.
+THIS COPY IS HIDDEN All adults interested in volunteering are required to complete an Adult Volunteer Application.

-All youths interested in volunteering are required to complete a Youth Volunteer Application.
+THIS COPY IS HIDDEN All youths interested in volunteering are required to complete a Youth Volunteer Application.